Bayesian Matrix Decomposition and Applications: The Bayesian Approach

 \section{The Bayesian Approach}

-In the past decade, the Bayesian approach has been used in a wide variety of problems in data analysis, including economic forecasting, medical imaging, and population studies \citep{besag1986statistical, hill1994bayesian, marseille1996bayesian}.
-In modern statistics, Bayesian approaches have become increasingly more important and widely used.
-The inception of this idea is credited to \textit{Thomas Bayes}, who came up with this idea but died before publishing it.
-Fortunately, his friend \textit{Richard Price} carried on his work and published it in 1764.
-The same concept was later independently discovered by \textit{Laplace} at the end of the 18-th century.
-In this section, we describe the basic ideas about the Bayesian approach and use the Beta-Bernoulli model and Bayesian linear model as an appetizer of the pros and prior information of Bayesian models.
+Over the past decade, the Bayesian approach has been widely applied across diverse areas of data analysis, including economic forecasting, medical imaging, and population studies \citep{besag1986statistical, hill1994bayesian, marseille1996bayesian}.
+In modern statistics, Bayesian methods have become increasingly important and prevalent.
+The foundational idea is attributed to \textit{Thomas Bayes}, who conceived it but died before publishing his work.
+Fortunately, his friend \textit{Richard Price} edited and published Bayes' findings in 1764.
+The same principle was later independently rediscovered by \textit{Pierre-Simon Laplace} at the end of the 18-th century.
+In this section, we introduce the core ideas of the Bayesian approach and illustrate them using two simple models---the Beta-Bernoulli model and the Bayesian linear model---as an appetizer to highlight the advantages and role of prior information in Bayesian modeling.

-Bayesian modeling and statistics are fundamentally driven by Bayes' theorem.
-Formally, the theorem is expressed as follows. \begin{theorem}[Bayes' Theorem \citep{bayes1958essay, laplace1820theorie}] Let $\sS$ be a sample space and let $B_1, B_2, \ldots, B_K$ be a partition of $\sS$ such that (1). $\cup_k B_k=\sS$ and (2). $B_i \cap B_j=\varnothing$ for all $i\neq j$.
-Let further $A$ be any event.
+Bayesian modeling and statistics are fundamentally grounded in Bayes' theorem, which is formally stated as follows: \begin{theoremHigh}[Bayes' Theorem \citep{bayes1958essay, laplace1820theorie} ] Let $\sS$ be a sample space and let $\sB_1, \sB_2, \ldots, \sB_K$ be a partition of $\sS$ such that (1). $\cup_k \sB_k=\sS$ and (2). $\sB_i \cap \sB_j=\varnothing$ for all $i\neq j$.
+Let further $\sA$ be any event.
 Then it follows that

-\end{theorem} In Bayesian modeling and statistics, Bayes' theorem provides us with a straightforward rule for updating probabilities when new information, such as observed data, becomes available.
-This allows us to adjust our prior beliefs regarding parameters of interest.
+\end{theoremHigh} In Bayesian statistics, Bayes' theorem provides a principled rule for updating probabilities when new information---such as observed data---becomes available.
+This allows us to refine our prior beliefs about parameters of interest.